sean-lamont/bait/_docs/models.md

 This model is initialised with embedding architectures for the goal and premise, as well as the architecture for the classifier.

 # TacticZero
-Includes the architecture for the Policy Models used by TacticZero, as well as the original seq2seq based autoencoder.
+Includes the architecture for the Policy Models used in TacticZero experiments, as well as the original seq2seq based autoencoder.